dbrvo/cse15l-lab-reports/lab-report-3.md

      % find . -name preface.txt
        ./911report/preface.txt
      ```
+   * The `-name` with a file name found a file that has a specific name.
+It is useful when you want to know the specific location of a file when you know its name.
    * ```
      % find . -name About_LSC
        ./government/About_LSC
      ```
-   * The `-name` option finds a file or directory that has a specific name.
-It is useful when you want to know the specific location of a file or directory when you know its name.
+   * The `-name` with a directory name found a directory that has a specific name.
+It is useful when you want to know the specific location of a directory when you know its name.

-3. `find -type «type»`
+2. `find -type «type»`
    * ```
      % find . -type d
        .